-In Early Years, pupils are introduced to Circle Time, the Golden Rules and the EY Learning Dispositions (Empathy Elephant, Resilient Rhino, Curiosity Cat) early in the Foundation Stage.
-Teachers are mindful of what types of behaviour are age appropriate.
-A Key Person system is followed to support young children effectively.
-Children are encouraged to establish a routine, motivating them to be active participants.
-Now and Next boards, transitional objects and visual timetables, for example, assist to maintain behaviour throughout the day, helping to relive stress and anxiety in young children.
-Songs ('let's make a circle') are also used to help centre children and are especially useful when working with large groups.
-Special Time groups are held for small groups/ individual children to learn life skills, such as gaining an understanding that things must finish, and encourages turn-taking and the need to accept direction.
-Movement breaks are given to those that need them, allowing opportunities to be active, and prevent children from being distracted.
+We encourage children to be to be active participants in their school environment, so that they are invested in maintaining harmony.
+Routines (which help to settle and regulate) are established early on.
+'Now and Next' boards, transitional objects and visual timetables, for example, help to relieve stress and anxiety in young children - they know what to expect, when.
+Songs (e.g. 'let's make a circle') are also used to help centre children and during transition times and are especially useful when working with large groups.
+Special Time sessions are held for small groups/ individual children to learn life skills, such as encouraging turn-taking, respect for others, and the need to accept direction.
+Movement breaks are given whenever necessary, allowing opportunities to be active, and to help regulate emotions.

-Children in Nursery Acorns can offer their own apology, but saying sorry is never stressed, as more focus is given to supporting children in their play, helping them to understand what boundaries there are.
-Time outs are never used, as they are not productive to the age range, although a child and their Key Person may move to a different area of Nursery Acorns, to help distract the situation, allowing for a period of reflection.
+Children in Nursery Acorns can offer their own apology, but saying sorry is never stressed, as more focus is given to supporting children, helping them to understand the boundaries.
+'Time outs' are not used in Acorns, as they are not productive for this age group.
+Instead, a child and their Key Person may move to a different area of Nursery Acorns, to help distract the child from an awkward situation.
+This allows for a time of reflection with an empathetic adult ('time in' rather than 'time out').